HQarroum/middleware-chain/README.md

 ### Error handlers

-Sometimes it is useful to signal that an error occurred along the chain and to have an approriate handler gracefully taking care of it.
+Sometimes, it is useful to signal that an error occurred along the chain and to have an approriate handler gracefully taking care of it.
 As such, it is possible to insert error handlers in the chain and to signal an error in a middleware.

 ```javascript
 // A regular middleware can trigger an `Error`